triggermesh/scoby/docs/hooks.md

 Hooks use JSON payloads at both request and response.

-Request contains the object reference and operation, which can be `reconcile` or `finalize`.
+Request contains the object reference and phase, which can be `pre-reconcile`, `post-reconcile` or `finalize`.

+### Phase: pre-reconcile

+`pre-reconcile` phase request includes a reference to the object that is being reconciled.

 ```json
 {